 Add sugar (if desired) and season with salt to taste.

-The most important lesson I learned from her is that remarkable things can happen in the kitchen and she showed me how to cook a few amazing things.
+The most important lesson I learned from her is that remarkable things can happen in the kitchen.
+She showed me how to cook a few amazing things.

-Italian steak and pasta recipes are Lucienne’s specialties and I can definitely see why.
+Steak and pasta recipes Italian style are Lucienne’s specialties and I can definitely see why.

 Make this homemade marinara sauce on a weekend and freeze it in portions until needed, she told me.

-Lucienne makes this smooth, soft marinara sauce with canned tomatoes, passata (or tomato puree), tomato paste and onions and if she’s freezing it, will add dried herbs, but not the fresh.
+Lucienne makes this smooth, soft marinara sauce with canned tomatoes, passata (or tomato puree), tomato paste and onions.
+And if she’s freezing it, she will also add dried herbs, but not fresh.

-Passata is a thick, smooth tomato sauce that’s available in most markets.
+Tomato passata is a thick, smooth sauce that’s available in most markets.

 After defrosting the sauce, Lucienne will add garlic, fresh herbs, salt, pepper, sugar, vegetables and even meat.